Sign up for Florida Housing Weekly to keep up with the market

 Compared to most other states, the Florida real estate market stands out as being larger, more complex, and more diverse.
 It’s actually the largest housing market in the United States, when measured by the number of home sales each year.

-Here are some other things you should know about the real estate scene in Florida, if you’re planning to buy a home there in 2024 or 2025.
+Here are some other things you should know about the real estate scene in Florida, if you’re planning to buy a home there in 2025.

 1. Steady population growth increases housing demand.